opengd/AssemblyTestsInCSharp/README.md

 # AssemblyTestsInCSharp
 Run assembly in a C# project

-Tst on running assembler in a C# project using a delagte to execute a asm function added in memory.
+Tests on running assembler in a C# project using a delegate to execute a compiled asm function pinned in memory.